shi-jialei/shi-jialei.github.io/_projects/1_project.md

     Robot Design, Fabrication and Characterisation
     ---

 The miniaturisation of soft robots with reinforced chambers and free working working channels is challenging.
 The following fabrication process allows miniaturised soft manipulators on the sub-centimetre scale (i.e., less than 10 mm).
+Details are in the [RoboSoft paper](/assets/pdf/SHI_ROS_2024.pdf)

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">